dloa/FloVault/README.md

 The server is in NodeJS (using the ExpressJS framework), this allows us to use [BitcoinJS](http://bitcoinjs.org) on the server side if we need to do anything with transactions or blocks, e.g. for the unspent transaction API.
 On top of this, NodeJS is well known enough that others can easily contribute.

 The frontend Javascript is written in Microsoft's [Typescript](http://www.typescriptlang.org/), Typescript cleans up Javascript by making some features in ECMAScript 6 available in older Javascript, it provides a lot of nice features such as real classes, interfaces, generics, types, enums among others.
-Typescript is now shipped natively with [Visual Studio 2013](http://www.visualstudio.com/en-us/products/visual-studio-community-vs) Update 2 (Windows only), and is supported in a lot of IDE's such as [Jetbrains WebStorm](https://www.jetbrains.com/webstorm/) (Win/Mac/Linux)(Recommended IDE for editing LiteVault).
+Typescript is now shipped natively with [Visual Studio 2013](http://www.visualstudio.com/en-us/products/visual-studio-community-vs) Update 2 (Windows only), and is supported in a lot of IDE's such as [Jetbrains WebStorm](https://www.jetbrains.com/webstorm/) (Win/Mac/Linux)(Recommended IDE for editing FloVault).

 Our templates are written in [Handlebars](http://handlebarsjs.com/), including both client partials, and backend templates.